dschobel/scrabbler/readme.txt

 To meet the goal of supporting fast substring queries I investigated creating an inverted index keyed by the possible substrings of every word in the scrabble dictionary.

-With the top priority to optimize query speed this decision will relegate my solution to client/server architectures since loading large indexes into memory makes fast client start up times significantly more complicated.
+This decision to build one master index will relegate my solution to client/server architectures since loading large indexes into memory makes fast client start up times significantly more complicated.

-I think this is a reasonable decision given the context of a scrabble game where the index will be presumably queried repeatedly over the course of a long-lived game (or many such games if used in hosted contexts).
+I think this is a reasonable decision given the context of a scrabble game where the index will presumably be queried repeatedly over the course of a long-lived game (or many such games if used in hosted contexts).
+If client startup time is a concern, we could generate one data file per entry in our index, effectively sharding the data.
+This means that if the query were 'cat', we'd only load the relevant data file.

+For the sake of simplicity, I instead chose to build a monolithic index but the application pays the costs on load times (see discussion in results), but again, given the use-case of a long-lived game I think the decision is justifiable.

 The index will be built as follows; given the word 'cat', I created a map with six keys: 'c','ca','cat','a','at','t'.